Be the one leading change every day and keeping our communities safe.

 - Providing both individual and group interventions that target the factors that are the most linked to criminal recidivism.
 (This only applies to sentenced clients).

 Probation officers are a specialized and important area of the correctional system.
 Over the next decade, BC Corrections anticipates a steady and significant need for new staff due to retirements and workforce projections.
-Probation officers work in in 55 communities across the province and job openings will occur in all locations with significant demand in the Lower Mainland and smaller communities.
+Probation officers work in in 56 communities across the province and job openings will occur in all locations with significant demand in the Fraser Valley, Lower Mainland and smaller communities.

 For career outlook information for probation officers, visit the BC Public Service Featured Careers page.

-For more information about BC Corrections, including Community Corrections, visit the BC Corrections webpage.
+For more information about BC Corrections, including Community Corrections, visit the Profile of BC Corrections.

 For information about parole officers, visit the Correctional Service of Canada website.